awslabs/aws-jwt-verify/README.md

 - [AppSync Lambda authorizers](https://docs.aws.amazon.com/appsync/latest/devguide/security-authz.html#aws-lambda-authorization)
 - [CloudFront Lambda@Edge](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html)
 - Node.js APIs, e.g. running in AWS Fargate, that need to verify incoming JWTs

+## Usage in the Web browser

+Many webdev toolchains (e.g. [CreateReactApp](https://github.com/facebook/create-react-app)) make including `npm` libraries in your web app easy, in which case using this library in your web app should just work.

+If you need to bundle this library manually yourself, be aware that this library uses [subpath imports](https://nodejs.org/api/packages.html#subpath-imports), to automatically select the Web crypto implementation when bundling for the browser.
+This is supported out-of-the-box by [webpack](https://webpack.js.org/) and [esbuild](https://esbuild.github.io/).
+An example of using this library in a Vite web app, with Cypress tests, is included in this repository [here](tests/vite-app/).

 ## Table of Contents